weiweitop/documentation/_posts/2020-09-06-prod-enhancements.md

 ### Feb-2019 - #13437

-In HR Works Plus, there was no any validation with respect to the minimum number of days that is required between two off days while creating Employee Daily Roster.
+In HROn Plus, there was no any validation with respect to the minimum number of days that is required between two off days while creating Employee Daily Roster.
 As per the client’s requirement, a new option for setting a minimum gap between the OFF days of the employees is introduced.

 For this a new Parameter named ‘**Minimum Days Gap Between Off Days**’ is added in the **ESSTAM-1** tab of the **HRW + Application parameters**.
 Users can enter the required minimum gap between the OFF days as the value of this parameter.